Commonly used fabrics and places to find them:

 Examples: Jill Valentine (spandex/cotton blend for shirt), Lilith sleeves (Spandex/cotton blend), Alchemist Yuna sleeves and red bodysuit.

-- most types I have found to wrinkle easily (except casa satin)
+- most types I have found to wrinkle easily (except casa satin from Joann's)

-I tend to stay from most satin fabrics as they tend to look very shiny in photos and wrinkle easily.
-I usually think of cheap Halloween costumes when I think of this fabric.
-However, one type that I LOVE to use is Casa satin.
-You can find it in a low-sheen in the bridal/prom gown fabric section in fabric stores.
-It's thicker and I love how it photographs.
+I tend to stay away from most satin fabrics as they tend to look very shiny in photos and wrinkle easily.
+However, one type that I LOVE to use is Casa satin from Joann Fabrics!
+It's thicker, comes in a variety of colors, and I love how it photographs.
 It's a great solution if you're making a more formal costume that you'd like to have a little sheen but not OMG SHINE LIKE A NUCLEAR POWER MELTDOWN when a camera flash goes off.

-I love low-sheen bridal casa satin.
-It can take a lot of heat, considering the fact that I used an iron to place the duck on the back of my Quackers jacket.
+Casa satin is a polyester satin, so it can take a lot of heat, considering the fact that I used an iron to place the duck on the back of my Quackers jacket.
+However, that also means that you can not dye it with most fabric dyes.
+There is a dye for polyester fabrics, but I have never tried it.

 Examples: Quackers jacket, train, and leggings (low-sheen bridal Casa satin), Princess Peach, Hatsune Miku pleated skirt